 Camping Near Little Blue Lake

 While currently not listed on Campermate or other apps, you'll find a small area just a little further down from the viewing platform.
 You can camp here in a camper or caravan.

-While we didn’t stay here the night, it certainly looked like a great spot if you’re looking to break up the drive.
+While we didn't stay here the night, it certainly looked like a great spot if you were looking to break up the drive.

 I hope that this quick visitor's guide to Little Blue Lake Tasmania has been useful in helping you plan your Tassie adventures.
 For more attractions and things to do in the area, make sure to check out some of my other blogs below.